statamic/docs/content/collections/docs/static-caching.md

 ```

-## File Locations for Multi-Sites
+### Multiple sites

-When using multi-site you can override the path with an array of your sites, usefull when using multiple root domains per site.
+When using multi-site you can override the path with an array of your sites, useful when using multiple root domains per site.

 ``` php
 return [